TokTok/spec/spec.md

 The Request ID provides some resistance against replay attacks.
 If there were no Request ID, it would be easy for an attacker to replay old responses and thus provide nodes with out-of-date information.
-The exact value of the Request ID will be specified later in the DHT section.
+A Request ID should be randomly generated for each Request which is sent.

 ### Ping Service

-The Ping Service is used to periodically check if another node is still alive.
+The Ping Service is used to check if a node is responsive.

 A Ping Packet payload consists of just a boolean value saying whether it is a request or a response.